Back to Champions of Orthodoxy

 2 Timothy 4:7 (Douay-Rheims)

 The saints are not decorative figures placed around Catholic doctrine after the real work has already been done.
 They are among God's chief ways of teaching how truth behaves under pressure.
 In times of confusion, they become especially important, because they show what fidelity looks like when public power turns hostile, when ambiguity spreads, and when many souls are tempted to choose peace over principle.
+They teach not only by what they said, but by the shape of their obedience, suffering, worship, and refusal to compromise.

 Sacred Scripture does not merely command the faithful to hold the truth in the abstract.
 It presents living witnesses.
 St. Paul tells the faithful to follow him as he follows Christ, and urges them to remember those who spoke the word of God to them.1 The Apocalypse blesses perseverance unto death.
 Jude commands to contend earnestly for the faith once delivered to the saints.2